moveit/moveit2/doc/MIGRATION_GUIDE.md

 Some classes declared in header files may contain log messages, for instance to warn about not-implemented virtual functions in abstract classes.
 A logger defined in the header file would not tell us what derived class is missing the implementation, since the source name would be resolved from the header file.
-For this case, the base class should declare a private member variable `static const rclcpp::Logger LOGGER` which is to be defined in the implementing class using the corresponding source file name.
+For this case, the base class should declare a private member variable `static const rclcpp::Logger logger_` which is to be defined in the implementing class using the corresponding source file name.